Heidi Gansert

-Heidi Seevers Gansert (born 1963) is an American politician, businessperson, and engineer from the state of Nevada serving in the Nevada Senate, representing the 15th district since 2016.
+Heidi K. Seevers Gansert (born 1963) is an American politician, businessperson, and engineer from the state of Nevada who served in the Nevada Senate, representing the 15th district from 2016 to 2024.
 She served in the Nevada Assembly from 2004 through 2010, including as Republican leader, and as chief of staff to Governor Brian Sandoval from 2011 through 2012.
 She is a Republican.

+Early life

+Gansert graduated from Bishop Manogue High School in Reno, Nevada, in 1981.
+She earned a Bachelor of Science in engineering from Santa Clara University and a Master of Business Administration from University of Nevada, Reno.
+Gansert worked as a management consultant for medical firms and a resource planning engineer for NV Energy.

 Career

 Gansert was elected to the Nevada Assembly in 2004, representing District 25 (part of Washoe County).
 She became assistant minority leader in 2007 and minority leader in 2009.
 Gansert opted not to seek reelection in the 2010 elections.

 When Brian Sandoval, a childhood friend, won the 2010 election to become Governor of Nevada, Gansert led his transition team and became his chief of staff.
-She resigned from the Governor's office in August 2012 and was hired by the University of Nevada, Reno as a special assistant for external affairs in October 2012.
-Gansert's job description was announced as focusing on economic and workplace development, with an annual salary of $180,000.
+She resigned from the governor's office in August 2012 and was hired by the University of Nevada, Reno as a special assistant for external affairs in October 2012.

-Gansert was elected to the Nevada Senate in the 2016 elections, representing part of Washoe County.
+Gansert was elected to the Nevada Senate in the 2016 elections, representing southwestern Washoe County.
+Her Republican colleagues chose her to be the minority leader of the senate in November 2022.
+In August 2023, Gansert announced that she would not seek reelection in 2024.